Ha-L0/Ha-L0.github.io/_posts/2023-08-13-[H4]-Proving-Grounds-Play-VULNHUB-BtrSys-v2.1.md

 ...
 ```

-> We got a simple shell!
+> We got a web shell!
 {: .prompt-info }

 ---

 # post exploitation
 ## reverse shell
-The simple `bash` reverse shell oneliner does not seem to work.
+> The simple `bash` reverse shell oneliner does not seem to work.
+{: .prompt-danger }

-Lets use `msfvenom` to generate a primitive reverse shell, upload it to the target and execute it.
+Lets use `msfvenom` to generate a reverse shell binary, upload it to the target and execute it.

 Generate reverse shell binary
 ```bash